vahidbas/ssmkit/doc/global/overview.md

 Overview {#mainpage}
 ====================

-`ssmpack` is a scalable C++ library of algorithms and tools for analysis and simulation of State Space Models.
+`ssmkit` is a scalable C++ library of algorithms and tools for analysis and simulation of State Space Models.